SimonLeclere/SimonLeclere/README.md

 <details>
   <summary>📒 Last 10 responses :</summary>

+- **SimonLeclere** answered **Republic of Taiwan** to `Due to the Nagoya Resolution, China agreed to allow Taiwan to compete separately in international sporting events under what name?` (Wrong answer)
 - **elttayman** answered **Scarecrow** to `In the Batman comics, by what other name is the villain Dr. Jonathan Crane known?` (Good answer)
 - **SimonLeclere** answered **Louis Armstrong** to `Which of these singers is famous for playing the trumpet?` (Good answer)
 - **SimonLeclere** answered **True** to `The S in Harry S. Truman stands for "Samuel".` (Wrong answer)